Jump to

 The first product ever offered by the company, Uber Black transformed the traditional black car service into a convenient, yet equally glamorous ride.

-The entire request, pick-up, and drop-off process is as easy as for UberX.
 However, riders are guaranteed an elevated experience from start to finish: shiny leather seats, a high-quality driver, and perhaps a Tesla to show off to their friends.

 For drivers, this means an opportunity to earn more per hour is right at your fingertips.